 Undergraduates may participate in engineering research at UCSD through a number of informal and formal mechanisms.
 Many students first become familiar with research by participating 5-10 hours per week during the academic year or 10-20 hours per week in the summer on a volunteer basis.
-Other students are involved in research through the more formal programs described below.
+Other students are involved in research through engaging in MAE 199, as described below.

-• The students must be in the major and have a GPA or 3.0 or better at the beginning of the MAE 199 project.
+• The student must be in the Mechanical Engineering or Environmental Engineering major and have a GPA of 3.0 or better at the beginning of the MAE 199 project.

 • The project must cover two consecutive quarters of work and the performance must be equivalent to A or B work, as determined by the 199 project advisor and the Undergraduate Affairs Committee (UAC).
 If the performance is not of A or B quality after the first quarter, the advisor can cancel the "contract" and the student may not attempt additional MAE 199 units.

 • The student must declare their intention to seek TE credit by filing with the department (1) a Special Studies Form at the beginning of each quarter, and (2) an MAE 199 Contract at the beginning of the first quarter.

 • A final written report must be submitted by the student to the faculty advisor at the end of the second quarter (or the final quarter) of research.
 The final report must follow certain guidelines (see "Structure of the Report for MAE 199" document below) and it may not be co-authored by more than two students.

 The initial MAE 199 TE Contract should include an outline of the proposed research objectives, the course background the student has had or will be taking as preparation for the research project, and the student's current GPA.
 The student, their MAE 199 faculty advisor and the Department Chair must sign the contract.